palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/env-prep.rst

 Preparing a development environment
 -----------------------------------

-It is not required, but it is recommended that development of the library be done from within a contained virtual environment.
+While not required, we recommend that development be done within a contained virtual environment.

 One way to accomplish that is with a two related Python packages: ``virtualenv`` and ``virtualenvwrapper``.
-If you have both of these installed, a new project can be easily setup by invoking a single command:
+If you have both of these installed, a new project can be easily set up by invoking:

 .. code-block:: bash